The University of Alabama vs University of Alabama at Birmingham

 The Financial Comparison

-Ten years after enrollment, The University of Alabama graduates earn a median of $59,221 compared to $54,501 at University of Alabama at Birmingham.
-The payback period is 9.5 years at The University of Alabama versus 11 years at University of Alabama at Birmingham.
+Then look at what that buys.
+Ten years after enrollment, The University of Alabama graduates earn a median $59,221 against $54,501 at University of Alabama at Birmingham.
+The cost earns itself back in 9.5 years at The University of Alabama and 11 years at University of Alabama at Birmingham.

-Graduates leave University of Alabama at Birmingham with a median $22,300 in debt versus $22,750 at The University of Alabama.
-The debt-to-earnings ratios are 0.54 and 0.57 respectively - financial advisors generally recommend staying below 1.0.
+Finally, the debt you'd carry out.
+Graduates leave University of Alabama at Birmingham owing a median $22,300 versus $22,750 at The University of Alabama.
+Their debt-to-earnings ratios are 0.54 and 0.57 - and the rule of thumb is to keep that under 1.0, meaning debt no bigger than a first year's pay.

 Head-to-Head Numbers